Thanks, and why so long

 My paypal address is [wcologarb at tlen.pl].
 The

-so let's say there is around 220 original patches.
-Due to the fact that I'll be
+so let's say there is around 200 original patches.

-format.
-You load the sounds into the Roland Librarian software on your computer
+you want to use the SMF option, here's how to do it: you load the SMF files into the Roland Librarian software on your computer

 by using the menu File->Import SMF.
 Each sound will show up on the Librarian